 - Remove from the oven and let the kugel rest for 15-20 minutes before slicing.

-- Kugel can be served warm or cold, for breakfast or dessert!
+- Kugel can be served warm or cold, as a side dish, for breakfast, or dessert!